ARBProtocol/jupgrid/README.md

     - Token B:
     - Size (In Token A):
 	- Spread (% difference from current market price to orders):
+    - Rebalancing (Y/N)
+	- Rebalancing Threshold (% balance at which to Rebalance your holdings)-(User has $100 total, $80 in SOL and $20 USDC.
+Setting 20% or higher would rebalance you to approx 50/50)
+	- Rebalancing Slippage (The maximum allowed slippage at which your rebalance swap can have)

 Jupgrid will then place one buy and one sell order based on the parameters you have set.